Stora Enso: History of Stora

 The oldest preserved share in the Swedish copper mining company Stora Kopparberg (Falun Mine) in Falun was issued in 1288.
-It granted the Bishop of Västerås 12.5 per cent ownership, and it is also the oldest known preserved share in any company in the world.
+It granted the Bishop of Västerås 1/8th (12.5%) ownership, and it is also the oldest known preserved share in any company in the world.
 The corporate status of the company was further recognized in 1347, when King Magnus IV of Sweden granted it a charter.
 Some observers consider that these facts make Stora and its successor Stora Enso the oldest existing corporation or limited liability company in the world.

 For some periods during the 17th century, the mine provided two thirds of the world production of copper.
 In the 18th century, the copper mining gradually decreased in importance, and therefore, in 1731, the company bought its first iron ore mine.
 By the 1860s, iron ore was economically more important to the company than copper.

 Stora Kopparbergs Bergslags AB was incorporated as a modern shareholder company in 1862.
 Towards the end of the 19th century, it diversified from mining and entered pulp and paper production.
 In the 1970s, most of the mining and steel mill operations of the company were divested, and the focus changed to forestry-related activities.
 In 1984, the company name was shortened to Stora AB.
 The copper mine closed down in 1992.

 In 1997, the year before the merger with Enso, Stora had 20,400 employees and a turnover of 44.5 billion SEK.
 The company owned 2.3 million hectares of forest of which 1.6 million hectares (an area larger than Connecticut) in Sweden and the rest in Canada, Portugal and Brazil.
 It also produced 7.5 TWh of mostly hydroelectric power.

 A 1997 article in Harvard Business Review praised Stora's ability to adapt to changing circumstances over the centuries.

 In 1998, the company merged with Enso to form Stora Enso.